krateoplatformops/github-provider-kog-chart/docs/troubleshooting.md

 #### Note on Organization Base Permissions

-If the organization's "Base permissions" are set to `read`, and you attempt to add a collaborator to a repository with `pull` permissions **as the initial permission**, the collaborator may **not** appear in the repository's collaborators list.
+If the organization's "Base permissions" are set to `read`, and you attempt to add a collaborator (who is already a member of the organization) to a repository with `pull` permissions **as the initial permission**, the collaborator may **not** appear in the repository's collaborators list.
 Practically this is just a visual choice of the GitHub UI, as the collaborator does have `pull` access to the repository.
+Instead, an external collaborator with `pull` permissions will still be visible in the list with the `Pending Invite` label.

-However, if you first add the collaborator with a higher permission level (e.g., `push`), and then downgrade the permission to `pull`, the collaborator **will** be visible in the list.
+On the other hand, if you first add the collaborator with a higher permission level (e.g., `push`), and then downgrade the permission to `pull`, the collaborator **will** be visible in the list in the GitHub UI.

 This behavior is related to how GitHub handles permission inheritance from organization-level settings.